human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

 #### rights

 Life, liberty, and property are rights because they are right.
-They enable us to fulfill basic biological functions, thus to fulfill the essential task of every organism: to live.
+They are right because they enable him to fulfill the essential task of every organism: to live.
+To live, man, as a mammal, must be, move, and have.
 Self-preservation is the distinguishing characteristic of life and its absolute imperative.

 Every life is an end in itself, not the means to any other end.
+He exists for his own sake.
+His existence is the justification of his actions.
+His existence is not justified by any benefit it affords others.

 #### so much for voting and representation (democracy and republics)